open-compensation-token-license/license-token-website/wikisrc/open-source-developer-grants-and-stipends.md

 ## The Importance of Open Source Funding

 Open source software plays an integral role in modern technology infrastructure; from the operating systems that power smartphones and servers to frameworks that launch startups and power research.
 However, many open source projects struggle with sustainability.
 Developers often work on these projects in their spare time without compensation, which can lead to burnout and abandoned projects.
 Grants and stipends help bridge this gap by providing financial support that allows developers to dedicate more time and resources to their open source work.
+For more insights on sustainable funding, visit [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ## Beneficiaries of Grants and Stipends

 The beneficiaries of open source funding programs can vary from individual developers to entire communities.
 Individuals use these funds to focus on specific projects, maintain and improve existing software, or work on new and innovative ideas.
 Organizations, on the other hand, may receive funding to support larger open source initiatives, organize community events, or provide educational resources.
 The common goal across these funding efforts is to foster development that is both innovative and sustainable.
+For more information on how these models work, explore the [receiver benefits model](https://www.license-token.com/wiki/receiver-benefits-model).

 ## Prominent Funding Programs